cloudify-cosmo/wagon/README.md

 Wheels which require compilation of C-extensions and are compiled on Linux are not uploaded to PyPI due to variations between compilation environments on different distributions and links to varying system libraries.

-To overcome that (partially), if running Wagon on Linux and the package requires compilation, the metadata provides the distribution, version and release name of the OS that the archive was created on (via `platform.linux_distribution()` and `https://github.com/nir0s/distro`).
+To overcome that (partially), when running Wagon on Linux and the package requires compilation, the metadata provides the distribution, version and release name of the OS that the archive was created on (via `platform.linux_distribution()` and `https://github.com/nir0s/distro`).
 Statistically speaking, this should provide the user with the information they need to know which OS the package can be installed on.
 Obviously, this is not true for cases where non-generic compilation methods are used on the creating OS but otherwise should work, and should specifically always work when both compilation environment and Python version are similar on the creating and installing OS - which, we generally recommend.

-What this practically means, is that in most cases, using the metadata to compare the distro, distro version and the Python version under which the package is installed would allow a user to use Wagon rather safely.
+What this practically means, is that in most cases using the metadata to compare the distro, distro version, and the Python version under which the package is installed would allow a user to use Wagon rather safely.
 Of course, Wagon provides no guarantee whatsoever as to whether this will actually work or not and users must test their archives.

-That being said, Wagon is completely safe for creating and installing Pure Python package archives for any platform, and, due to the nature of Wheels, packages compiled for OS X or Windows on corresponding architectures.
+That being said, Wagon is completely safe for creating and installing Pure-Python package archives for any platform, and, due to the nature of Wheels, packages compiled for OS X or Windows on corresponding architectures.

 ## Python API